Esbjerg Travel Guide

-As the fifth-largest city in Denmark and an important port city with plenty of international traffic, Esbjerg is a nice place to visit.
-There are many things to see and do, and there are several historic towns nearby.
-If you’re going to Esbjerg, then read this guide first: We look into some facts, how to get there, where to stay, and most importantly – the best attractions in Esbjerg!
+As the fifth-largest city in Denmark and an important port city with plenty of international traffic, Esbjerg is an interesting place to visit.
+There are many things to see and do, and there are several historic towns in the vicinity.

 Facts about Esbjerg

 Esbjerg is located in the southwestern part of Denmark.
-The city itself has approximately 72,000 inhabitants, while the municipality has around 115,000.
-That makes it the fifth-largest city in Denmark.
+The city itself has approximately 72,000 inhabitants, while the Esbjerg municipality has around 115,000.
+That makes it the fifth-largest city in Denmark, only surpassed by Copenhagen, Aarhus, Odense and Aalborg.

 For a long time, Esbjerg has been best known as a port city.
-While the port mainly works for import and export, there are also many ferries leaving to and from Esbjerg.
+While the port mainly works for import and export, there are also many ferries going to (and from) Esbjerg.
 In other words, there is a good chance you can sail there.
-Some cruises even stop by, usually before heading northwards to Norway.
+Some cruises even stop by, usually before heading to Norway.

-It’s a relatively new city, as it wasn’t officially founded until 1868.
-Before that, there were fewer than 100 people living in the area.
-Esbjerg was made into a harbor because Denmark had just lost the port of Altona in the war four years prior.
-Therefore, it was supposed to serve as the new import/export city on the west coast of Denmark.
+It’s a relatively new city as it wasn’t officially founded until 1868.
+Before that, fewer than 100 people were living in the area!
+Not much.
+So it has grown somewhat rapidly.
+Esbjerg was put into importance because Denmark had just lost the important port of Altona to Germany in the war four years prior.
+A new commercial port was needed, an Esbjerg was chosen to serve as the new import/export city on the west coast of Denmark.

-Esbjerg has a minor airport, but for tourism, most people come in via Billund Airport – a much larger airport, located just 50 kilometers away.
+Esbjerg has a minor airport, mainly used to transport workers out to the oil platforms in the North Sea; there are just two touristic routes right now, so most people come in via Billund (BLL) when they visit Esbjerg for leisure – a much larger airport with countless destination, and located just 50 kilometers away.

 Things to see in Esbjerg

 As a relatively new city, Esbjerg does not have that many classic sights to see.
-But on the contrary, there are a couple of modern attractions, so there will still be some nice things to experience as a tourist.
+But on the contrary, there are a couple of modern attractions, so you can still get to experience something.

-The giant sculpture Mennesket ved Havet is located near the port and it was built in 1994 when Esbjerg celebrated its one hundred anniversary as an official municipality in Denmark.
-The sculpture shows four huge people looking out over the ocean.
+The giant monument Mennesket ved Havet (pictured above) is located near the port and it was built in 1994 when Esbjerg celebrated its one-hundredth anniversary as an official municipality in Denmark.
+The sculpture shows four huge characters looking out over the ocean.
 It is free to see the sculpture since it is standing out in the open.
 It also has a symbolic meaning of welcoming people to Esbjerg when coming in with a ship.
-The harbor itself is also worth a visit if you are into ships.
+The port itself is also worth a visit if you are into ships and trade.
+It’s a massive port, especially for a city with just 115K inhabitants.

-We also recommend you to walk around the central part of Esbjerg to get a taste of the local life.
+We also recommend that you walk around the central part of Esbjerg to get a taste of the local life.
 You can see the architecture, the churches, and much more.
 Vor Frelsers Kirke is the main church to see.
-It has the typical red, northern European look famous from Germany as well.
+It has the typical red-bricked northern European look – a very common architectural style in both Denmark and Germany.

-If you like to spend a couple of calm hours now and then, you will love some of Esbjerg’s many parks.
+If you enjoy tranquility, you will love some of Esbjerg’s many parks.
+There are both manmade and natural parks in the city and its vicinity.
 Visit the beautiful Vognsbølparken, I.C.
 Møllerparken or Hjerting Strandpark – the last is famous for its varied nature.

 Right outside of Esbjerg, you can visit Nationalpark Vadehavet, a Danish national park where you can get a guided tour and experience the sea.
-The tour will take you around the area where you can see seals, collect mussels and watch the phenomenon of Sort Sol.
+The tour will take you around the area where you can watch seals, collect mussels and witness the phenomenon of Sort Sol.

 Best activities in Esbjerg